 Here are some skin swatches on my NW15 skin.

 I detect no fragrance in this product, and the fact that it's powder-free makes it even more wearable for me.
 The cream shadows are ophthalmologist tested, and although I do not wear contact lenses, my eyes are extremely sensitive, and these eyeshadows do not bother me at all, even when I use them as eyeliner underneath my lashes.

-Though not quite as buttery as Benefit Creaseless Cream shadows, Bobbi Brown's color selection is more comprehensive for pale, cool-toned people, and although comparison can be the thief of joy, it's what we bloggers do so we can make informed purchasing decisions.
+Though not quite as buttery as Benefit Creaseless Cream shadows, Bobbi Brown's color selection is slightly better for pale, cool-toned people, and although comparison can be the thief of joy, it's what we bloggers do so we can make informed purchasing decisions.
 For my $, Bobbi Brown's cream shadows blow MAC Paint Pots out of the water, which I find drying and oxidizing.
 My only complaint about the Long-wear Cream Eyeshadow is its delivery system.
 Like Benefit or MAC's cream shadows, I wish the mouth of Bobbi's jars were a little wider.
 I prefer to use my fingers to apply because the warmth of my skin lets me better control how much pigment I apply, and it also spreads more evenly.
 As designed, when the product is half gone, it becomes challenging to pick up color on my fingertip without it getting under my nails, so I use the Laura Mercier (fiber optic/skunk) Finishing Eye Brush, which I prefer for cream shadow application over the typical flat-paddle cream shadow brush.
 I don't use eye primer with these, and I even apply them directly over eye gel that has sunk in (Clinique All About Eyes).
 No creasing, wears like it's bulletproof.

 All photos mine